yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 ### import data file

-[Load all your data files](../../migrate/migrate-steps/#import-data-file) in CSV or text format directly to the YugabyteDB database.
-These data files can be located either on a local filesystem, an [AWS S3 bucket](../../migrate/migrate-steps/#import-data-file-from-aws-s3), [GCS bucket](../../migrate/migrate-steps/#import-data-file-from-gcs-buckets), or [Azure blob](../../migrate/migrate-steps/#import-data-file-from-azure-blob-storage-containers).
+[Load all your data files](../../migrate/bulk-data-load/#import-data-files-from-the-local-disk) in CSV or text format directly to the YugabyteDB database.
+These data files can be located either on a local filesystem, an AWS S3 bucket, GCS bucket, or an Azure blob.
+For more details, see [Import data files from cloud storage](../../migrate/bulk-data-load/#import-data-files-from-cloud-storage).

 #### Syntax